lpoulain/Rust-JVM/README.md

 At this point it is a very primitive JVM.
 The `Hello.java` and `Arithm.java` show what is currently being supported.

+See also the [Bytecode overview](bytecode_overview.md) to have a glimpse of how Java/Scala/Kotlin code are converted into bytecode instructions.

 ## How to use it

 The main use is to run `jvm <class name>` (the corresponding .class file must be in the current directory).
 It is also possible to pass a debugging level (from 1 to 3) to get more information about the bytecode both defined in the .class file and the bytecode instructions actually executed.